ella-to/state/README.md

 methods** (Go 1.27+).
 No `reflect`, no code generation, no `any` assertions in your code — 15 ns and 0 allocations per action.

-The entire API is five names:
+The entire API is six names:

 | Name | What it does |
 |---|---|